|

 torn away during dissection was added to the weigh pan.
 Small corrections

 were made when tissue was lost, usually a paraflocculus at ~2.5 mg.
+Quantitative trait genetics The two major components of phenotypic variance (VP) are

 genetic variance (VG) and environmental variance (VE).